QubitExplorer/Recommender-System/README.md

 Scope of Recommendation Engine In Various Sectors:
 1. Energy Sectors
-2. Healthcare & Medical
+2. Finance/Fintech
-3. Finance/Fintech
+3. Technology/Service sectors
-4. Technology/Service sectors
+4. Entertainment and gamification

 We will think about few examples where we could leaverage it, without any further delay.